ottogroup/flink-spector/README.md

-# Flink Streaming Test Tool
+# Flinkspector

-This project provides tooling to test Apache Flink streaming data flows.
-The `StreamTestEnvironment` executes the data flow and feeds a verifier with the output.
-The tool ships with several implementations of this verifier.
+This project provides a framework to define unit tests for Apache Flink data flows.
+The framework executes the data flows locally and verifies the output using predefined expectations.

 Features include:
 - Concise DSL to define test scenarios.
 - Powerful matchers to express expectations.
-- Test windowing with timestamped input.
 - Test base for `JUnit`.
+- Test stream windowing with timestamped input.

-## Simple Example:
+## Minimal Example
 ```java
 class Test extends StreamTestBase {